langenstock/UnrealAudioSystems/README.md

-These are c++ recreations of the audio systems in a project I worked on The original systems were entirely blueprints, and these are c++ recreations
+These are C++ recreations of the audio systems in a project I worked on The original systems were entirely blueprints, and these are C++ recreations

 Note that this is not the entire UE project, this is just the Source folder of code files